ytlee3/quantum_krylov_subspace_algorithm/README.md

 ## Keep in mind ...

-1. The effectiveness of quantum krylov diagonalization (QKD) depends on the overlap between initial state and the true ground state
+1. The effectiveness of quantum Krylov diagonalization (QKD) depends on the overlap between the initial state and the true ground state.
-2. The controlled-state-preparation gate on $|0\rangle $ can be modified with other states, doesn't need to be $|\psi_0\rangle $.
+2. The controlled state-preparation gate on $|0\rangle$ can be modified to use other states; it does not need to be $|\psi_0\rangle$.